 - Body sphere

-Once you have everything you need, the next stop is the Build Station, where the actual assembly will happen, using simple “placemat” instructions or graphic monitor displays and your trusty mechanical screwdriver.
-(While there are set instructions to follow for your particular model, each component will still be customizable.)
+Once you have everything you need, the next stop is the Build Station, where the actual assembly will happen, using simple placemat instructions or graphic monitor displays and your trusty mechanical screwdriver.
+Once complete, you’ll be asked to press a button, which starts the activation process – your droid is paired with a remote control and brought to life while lights blink and his little domed head swivels around.

 Unlike with Savi’s Workshop, there is no time limit, so guests are welcome to play and experiment as much as they’d like.